Determining planetary positions in the sky for $\pm 50$ years to an accuracy of $\stackrel{<}{_{\sim}} 1^{\circ}$ with a

-Figure 2 is a schematic representation of the relative positions of the planets and the sun in the morning and evening of 1st January, 2007.
+Figure 2 is a schematic representation of the relative positions of various planets with respect to the Sun at the horizon, on the morning and evening of April 1, 2020.

-\section{CONCLUSIONS}
+\section{Conclusions}

-It is a general notion that calculation of position of planets in the night sky is a difficult job, which can be accomplished only by complex scientific computations, using fast computers.
-The motive of this project has been to bring out the fact that such complex and accurate computations are not always really necessary.
+It is generally thought that calculation of position of planets in the night sky is a difficult job, which can be accomplished only by complex scientific computations, using fast computers.
+Our motive here has been to dispel such a notion and bring out the fact that such complex and accurate computations are not always really necessary.
 One can calculate the position of planets using the method derived here and get the thrill of finding the planet at the predicted position in the night sky.

-We have been able to obtain the position of planets within an accuracy of $1^{\circ}$, using a calculator.
+We have been able to obtain the position of planets within an accuracy of $\stackrel{<}{_{\sim}} 1^{\circ}$., using a calculator.
 This method can be used to reckon planetary positions up to $\pm 50$ years of the starting epoch.